slack-samples/deno-github-functions/README.md

 To generate a Shortcut URL for a Workflow, we first create a Link Trigger.
-Link Triggers are unique to each installed version of your app, meaning Shortcut URLs will be different across workspaces, as well as between locally run and deployed apps.
+Link Triggers are unique to each installed version of your app, meaning Shortcut URLs will be different across workspaces, as well as [between locally run and deployed apps][app-instances].

 To create a Link Trigger for the "Create New Issue" Workflow, run the following
 command: